 How to get an SNES Emulator on your iPhone or iPad

 To run the Super Nintendo games on an entirely different operating system e.g. iOS, you need to have a separate software which is called emulator.
 Emulators basically create a different file system on an existing file system, so that the other system can run on a native system efficiently.
 Emulators aren’t supported natively through App Store installation, therefore the owners of iOS devices need to sideload an emulator first and then install the game inside the emulator.

 4 Steps to Download and Install SNES Emulator on iPhone and iPad

 Installation for SNES emulator for iOS is not difficult at all, but there are few steps to follow.
-Also, these steps have to be done in proper order otherwise the emulator may not work at all. iOS 8, 9, 10 and above operating systems are currently supported by SNES4iOS emulator.
+Also, these steps have to be done in proper order otherwise the emulator may not work at all. iOS 11, 10, 9, 8 and older operating systems are currently supported by SNES4iOS emulator.
 Yes, that’s the official name of this emulator we have been talking about if you wonder.

 To install the SNES4iOS emulator on your iOS running device e.g. an iPhone or an iPad, do the following steps:

 - Open Safari browser on your iOS device.
 Load the website iemulators.com.
 Make sure your iPhone or iPad is running at least iOS 6, otherwise the emulator won’t install.

 - On the new webpage that loads in the Safari browser windows, scroll down until you find SNES4iOS.
 The logo has 4 colors similar to Nexus (Android) logo, it’s easy to find.